-The red grape variety comes from France.
-Synonyms are Castet, Engrunat, Gros Machouquet, Gros Verdau, Machouquet, Machoupet and Nicouleau.
-It should not be confused with the Béquignol Noir or Fer varieties, even though synonyms or morphological similarities seem to indicate this.
-According to DNA analyses carried out in 2012, it comes from a cross between Gros Cabernet x Camaraou Noir.
+The red grape variety originates from France.
+Synonyms are Castet, Engrunat, Gros Machouquet, Gros Verdau, Machoupet, Machouquet, Matioupet, Matiouquet, Maturana Tinta de Navarrete and Nicouleau.
+It should not be confused with the Béquignol Noir or Fer varieties, despite seemingly suggestive synonyms or morphological similarities.
+According to DNA analyses carried out in 2012, it originates from a presumably natural cross between Gros Cabernet x Camaraou Noir.
 However, this is based on only 20 DNA markers (see molecular genetics).
 The vine was found near the commune of Saint-Macaire in the forest around 1870 by a certain M. Nicouleau.
-A few years later it was allegedly propagated by a M. Castets from the commune of Saint-Pierre d'Aurillac (Gironde).
-It could also have been named after the parish of Castets-en-Dorthe.
-Castets was a crossing partner in the six Slovakian new breeds Hron, Nitranka, Rimava, Rudava, Torysa and Váh.
+A few years later, it was supposedly propagated by M. Castets from the commune of Saint-Pierre d'Aurillac (Gironde).
+However, it could also have been named after the commune of Castets-en-Dorthe.
+Castets was a crossing partner in the six Slovakian new varieties Hron, Nitranka, Rimava, Rudava, Torysa and Váh.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn